NYPL/engineering-general/other/updating-header.md

 # Changing NYPL Header

 The primary NYPL header is maintained as a React component distributed as an NPM module.
-To support non-React apps, a "header app" ensures the component may also be included via  aa `<script>` or as fully rendered HTML.
+To support non-React apps, a "header app" ensures the component may also be included via  a `<script>` or as fully rendered HTML.

 The following proposes a safe sequence of deployments for activing changes to the header across our apps.